elix/rfcs/proposals/0000-mixins.md

    mixins without having to substantially change the way they write code.
 They shouldn't have to learn anything new beyond the concept of defining a mixin as a function.
-3. **Anticipate native browser support for ES6 and web components.**
+3. **Assume native browser support for ES6 and web components.**
-   The architecture should be usable in an ES5 application today, but should also feel correct in a future world in which native ES6 and web components are everywhere.
+   The architecture should feel correct in a future world in which native ES6 and web components are everywhere, but also be usable in older ES5 browsers and with polyfills.

 Use cases for functional mixins for web components:

 * Template stamping.
-A component would like to create a new shadow root in the component `constructor` and clone a template into it.
+Components often want to create a new shadow root in their constructor and clone a template into it.
+Since this behavior is fairly simple and consistent, the developer would like a mixin to handle this.
 * Attribute marshalling.
 A component would like to implement a default `attributeChangedCallback` to marshall hyphenated `foo-bar` attributes to the corresponding camelCase `fooBar` properties.
 * Single selection.
-A component would like to implement standard single-selection semantics, with a `selectedItem` property, `selectNext`/`selectPrevious` methods, and so on.
+A component would like to implement standard single-selection semantics, with a `selectedItem` property, `selectNext`/`selectPrevious` methods, a `selected-item-changed` event, and so on.
 * ARIA list semantics.
 A component that supports selection (above) would like to go further and expose the currently selected item via ARIA attributes to make the component accessible to users of, e.g., screen readers.

 These mixins can be applied directly to the standard `HTMLElement` class if a developer wants to work directly on top of the platform.
-These mixins are also designed to be used with component base classes from web component frameworks.
+These mixins are also designed to be used with base classes from web component frameworks.
 Significantly, this functional mixin approach is consistent with that adopted by Google's Polymer team for their future releases.
-Their earlier, proprietary "behaviors" will be replaced with mixins such as those described here.
+Polymer's earlier, proprietary "behaviors" is being replaced with mixins such as those described here.

 This mixin strategy is designed to mitigate common problems with earlier mixin approaches, for example the mixin approach which is now
 [deprecated in React](https://facebook.github.io/react/blog/2016/07/13/mixins-considered-harmful.html).
-The mixin strategy described here avoids a number of the problems with classical mixins.
+The mixin strategy described here avoids a number of the problems with classical
+mixins:

-1. The functional mixins described here are closer in spirit to what React calls "higher-order components" than traditional JavaScript mixins.
+1. The functional mixins described here are closer in spirit to what React calls "higher-order components" than traditional JavaScript mixins, which typically destructively modify an object prototype.
-2. Mixins are only used to provide behavior that affects or interacts with the component's public API.
+2. Mixins are only used to provide behavior that affects or interacts with the component's public API, or hooks into web component lifecycle methods.
-3. Naming conflicts are resolved using the JavaScript prototype chain, and a mixin can invoke base class functionality via `super`.
+3. Naming conflicts are resolved using the JavaScript prototype chain.
+A mixin can invoke base class functionality via `super`, allowing multiple mixins can be used together.
 4. Naming conflicts are further avoided by using property symbols, not string names, to access properties and methods that do not need to be exposed in the public API.

-While this mixin strategy is sufficiently general to be of interest to problem domains outside of web component creation, this plan is focused only on creating web components in the context of the Elix project.
-Theoretical weaknesses that are not likely to apply to Elix components may therefore not be significant practical concerns.
+While this mixin strategy is sufficiently general to be of interest to problem domains outside of web component creation, this plan is focused on the needs of creating web components in the context of the Elix project.
+Theoretical weaknesses in this mixin strategy may be acceptable if they are not likely to come into play in creating Elix components.

 The expected outcome of this design: